fibo/dflow/README.md

 ## Usage

 This is a trivial sample graph that will run `sin(π / 2) = 1` computation.

-You
+You can run the following code with any of the following:

+- launching command `deno run https://raw.githubusercontent.com/fibo/dflow/main/examples/usage.js`
-can run the following code, cloning this repo and launching `node examples/usage.js`.
+- cloning this repo and launching `node examples/usage.js`.

+You should see a number `1` printed on output.

 ```js
 import { DflowHost, nodesCatalog as coreNodes } from "dflow";